 The official Bluetooth marketing material from the Bluetooth standard organization advertises that Bluetooth 5.0 has four times the range, two times the speed, and eight times the broadcasting message capacity of older versions of Bluetooth.
 Again, these improvements apply to Bluetooth Low Energy, ensuring devices can take advantage of them while saving power.

 With Bluetooth 5.0, devices can use data transfer speeds of up to 2 Mbps, which is double what Bluetooth 4.2 supports.
 Devices can also communicate over distances of up to 800 feet (or 240 meters), which is four times the 200 feet (or 60 meters) allowed by Bluetooth 4.2.
 However, walls and other obstacles will weaken the signal, as they do with Wi-Fi (although a better wireless router will help things).

 The aptX compression standard already promises CD quality audio over lower 1 Mbps speeds, so 2 Mbps speeds should enable even better wireless audio quality.

 Technically, devices can actually choose between more speed or a longer range.
 That “two times the speed” benefit is helpful when operating at short range and sending data back and forth.
 The increased range would be optimal for Bluetooth beacons and other devices that only need to send a small amount of data or can send the data slowly, but want to communicate at greater distances.
 Both are low energy.

 Devices can choose which makes the most sense.
-For example, wireless headphones could use the increase speed for high bitrate streaming audio, while wireless sensors and smarthome devices that just need to report their status information could choose the increased distance so they can communicate at longer distances.
+For example, wireless headphones could use the increased speed for high bitrate streaming audio, while wireless sensors and smarthome devices that just need to report their status information could choose the increased distance so they can communicate at longer distances.
 And, because they can use Bluetooth Low Energy and still get these benefits, they can operate on battery power for much longer than they would with the more power-hungry classic Bluetooth standard.

 If you’re interested in the technical details, you can view the official Bluetooth 5.0 specifications online.
 Android Authority also has a good technical look at how exactly Bluetooth 5.0 is different from Bluetooth 4.2.